Your Guide to Planning, Planting, and Growing Eucomis

 Where to Plant Eucomis

 Flowerbeds and Borders: Eucomis have attractive foliage as well as interesting flowers.
 The plants typically grow 18-24" tall and equally wide.
 This makes them suitable for edging a walk or pathway.
-They're also good accent plants for the front or middle of a flowerbed.
-Good companions include coreopsis, sedum, begonias, calla lilies and bergenias.
+They are also good accent plants for the front or middle of a flowerbed.
+Suitable companions include coreopsis, sedum, begonias, calla lilies and bergenias.

 Containers: Eucomis grow well in pots and planters.
 Simply fill a pot with coarse, well-drained soil mix and plant the bulbs.
 For a nice, full display, plant 3 bulbs in a 12" pot.